All Episodes

 In other words, a mother with a child.

-And I would say the same if it's a father with a child, uh, is far more likely to be someone safe.
+And I would say the same if it's a father with a child, is far more likely to be someone safe.

-Uh a single woman, if you're a woman, just less of a physical threat.
+A single woman, if you're a woman, just less of a physical threat.

 Okay.

-A man by himself, what's the degree of and then you would look, how is he presenting himself?
+A man by himself, what's the degree of, and then you would look, how is he presenting himself?

 Is he emulating the look of a criminal?

-You know, like someone who you may see in a hip hop video who is entirely famous because they shot someone or were shot nine times.
+You know, like someone who you may see in a hip-hop video who is entirely famous because they shot someone or were shot nine times.

-Statistical reality, 12 times Okay, walk into this room.
+Okay, walk into this room.

 Who's 12 times more likely to kill me?